 We're continuing to work closely with councils as we transition to the new Water Services Entities.

 It’s estimated that between $120 billion and $185 billion is required to maintain and improve our water infrastructure over the next 30 years.
-The reform allows for a greater focus on water services and enables the long-term strategic investment that is out of reach of individual councils alone.
+The programme allows for a greater focus on water services and enables the long-term strategic investment that is out of reach of individual councils alone.

-The water services reform will change the way we deliver our water services to enable us to meet the challenges ahead caused by ageing infrastructure, historical under-investment, and the impacts of climate change and population growth.
+The water services programme will change the way we deliver our water services to enable us to meet the challenges ahead caused by ageing infrastructure, historical under-investment, and the impacts of climate change and population growth.